spectaclelabs/miles/README.md

 ### Creating custom tunings

 Similarly, we can create custom tunings from a list of semitone values or note ratios.
+The following example prints the C major scale using a standard 12-tone equal temperament tuning, and a stretched version of the same tuning.

 ```cpp
 #include <iostream>